paramaggarwal/blog/content/how-to-be-right-by-being-wrong/index.md

 ---
-title: "How to be Right by Being Wrong"
+title: 'How to be Right by Being Wrong'
-description: "I take joy in being wrong sometimes — it’s my gateway to coming out as right eventually.
-By being wrong, I put myself in a vulnerable position and hence at the receiving end of a lot of information —…"
+description: 'I take joy in being wrong sometimes — it’s my gateway to coming out as right eventually.
+By being wrong, I put myself in a vulnerable position and hence at the receiving end of a lot of information —…'
-date: "2017-12-17T08:21:22.503Z"
+date: '2017-12-17T08:21:22.503Z'
 categories:
   - Life Lessons
   - Political Correctness
   - Life Hacking